-Holistic education engages the head, heart, hands and spirit of the child.
-It is a curriculum that makes connections “community, earth, soul, subject and mind-and-body connections” and it develops intuition and inquiry.
+Holistic education engages the head, hands and heart of the child.
+It is a curriculum that makes connections – “community, earth, soul, subject and mind-and-body connections” – and it develops intuition and inquiry.

 Building a community starts in the classroom and extends to local and global communities.
 Through our community-building program, students gain skills to create solutions to difficult social problems.
 It is our hope that students who graduate from our school will feel empowered to take social action and will work towards creating a more equitable and just world.